some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-The receiver shall start a new reassembly (and possible throw away old segments that were not successfully reassembled), if a new segment with a different Session-ID is received.
+The receiver shall start a new reassembly (and possibly throw away old segments that were not successfully reassembled), if a new segment with a different Session ID is received.

 .. feat_req:: 🎯
-    :id: feat_req_someip_782
+    :id: feat_req_someiptp_782
     :reqtype: Requirement
     :security: NO
     :safety: QM